 South Africa is also not the only country who uncovered new strains.
-Other variants have also been identified, such as the one in the United Kingdom and Brazil.
+Other variants have also been identified, such as the one in the United Kingdom, India and Brazil.

 However, this stigmatisation of the country could lead to discrimination against South Africans going forward.

 To help prevent this, the World Health Organisation is currently putting a nomenclature process in place, which will standardise the naming process for all variants.

 Myth 2: South Africa is Inundated with Covid Cases

 As of 26 March 2021, South Africa has conducted over 9.7 million Covid-19 tests in public and private health care facilities.
 The current recovery rate stands at a promising 95%.
 There is also sufficient hospital capacity, including beds, ICU space and ventilators.